-СО ND DITION TIMING MΑ TE RIAL CHANGE OF USE - DEVELOPMENT PERMIT ALL STAGES DE ۷E LOPMENT PLANNING 1.
+CO ND ITION TIMING MA ΤE RIAL CHANGE OF USE - DEVELOPMENT PERMIT ALL STAGES DE VE LOPMENT PLANNING 1.
 Approved Plans and/or Documents Undertake development generally in accordance with the approved plans and/or documents.
 These plans and/or documents will form part of the approval, unless otherwise amended by conditions of this approval. use and to be maintained 2.
-Development Permit Α Carry out Stage 1 and comply with all the conditions of related approval (Council reference: DA/34198/2017/VCHG/2) for the subdivision and associated earthworks on the land, unless otherwise agreed to in writing by the Council.
-Prior to commencement of use. В Ensure that if a survey plan is submitted to the Council for its endorsement for Stage 3 of the related approval (Council reference: DA/34198/2017/VCHG/2), the use of the land under this development approval has ceased with the building improvements on the land removed, unless otherwise agreed to in writing by the Council.
+Development Permit A Carry out Stage 1 and comply with all the conditions of related approval (Council reference: DA/34198/2017/VCHG/2) for the subdivision and associated earthworks on the land, unless otherwise agreed to in writing by the Council. В Ensure that if a survey plan is submitted to the Council for its endorsement for Stage 3 of the related approval (Council reference: DA/34198/2017/VCHG/2), the use of the land under this development approval has ceased with the building improvements on the land removed, unless otherwise agreed to in writing by the Council.
 At all times.
-3. On-Site Car Spaces Α Provide at least 82 vehicle spaces on site.
-Prior to commencement of В Provide for the manoeuvring of vehicles on site, generally in accordance with the approved plan.
-Car spaces, access lanes and driveways shown on the approved plan must not be used for any other purpose. use and to be maintained at all times.
+3. On-Site Car Spaces А Provide at least 82 vehicle spaces on site. В Provide for the manoeuvring of vehicles on site, generally in accordance with the approved plan.
+Car spaces, access lanes and driveways shown on the approved plan must not be used for any other purpose.
 4. Bicycle Parking Facilities Install secure bicycle parking facilities for a minimum of 4 bicycles.
 Bicycle parking is to be provided in accordance with Austroads (2008), Guide to Traffic management - Part 11: Parking.
 Prior to commencement of use and to be maintained.
 5. Hours of Operation Limit the hours of operation to: (a) Asphalt Plant - 24 hours per day, 7 days a week. with the asphalt plant only to operate between 10pm and 7am 7 days a week if the Reconomy Plant is not in operation at the same time. (b) The Reconomy Plant - 7.00am to 10.00pm, 7 days per week and between 10.00pm and 7.00am from Monday 10pm to Saturday 7am, if the Asphalt Plant is not in operation at the same time. (c) The RAP processing plant - 7.00am and 6.00pm, 7 days per week with operations on Saturday and Sunday to only occur if there is a 4m or higher stockpile to the south and east of the RAP plant.
+At all times.